harris-boyce/boycivenga-iac/README.md

 Before contributing, verify you understand:

-- [ ] NetBox is authoritative for intent; Terraform is for implementation only
+- [ ] NetBox is authoritative for intent; apply scripts implement the desired state
 - [ ] GitHub Actions is the only permitted execution environment
 - [ ] Attestation verification is mandatory and cannot be bypassed in production
-- [ ] Manual artifacts and local Terraform execution are prohibited
+- [ ] Manual artifacts and local apply script execution are prohibited (plan scripts permitted)
 - [ ] All boundaries are documented in [docs/phase4/security.md](docs/phase4/security.md)

 ## Repository Layout